The EmployAbility Service can help job seekers who need support in finding a job.

 What is the EmployAbility Service?

-- Identifying what skills you have
+- Identifying what skills and interests you have

 - Finding suitable employment that suits your needs and abilities